ukb-dt/ukhona/index.md

 **Potential tensions:**
 - **Omnibenevolence as second derivative** is the boldest claim here.
 Curvature/acceleration represents "how change changes"—the shaping of trajectories.
 This maps benevolence to *optimization of dynamics*, which is provocative but may need defense.
 Why isn't first derivative (direct intervention) more "benevolent"?
-- The epsilon terms (ε, ε_x) and constants (C_x) do significant work but aren't explained.
+- The epsilon terms $ε, ε_x$ and constants $C_x$ do significant work but aren't explained.
 Are these measurement error, fundamental uncertainty, or degrees of freedom?
 This matters for whether the system is deterministic or stochastic.
-- **E(t|x)** as omniscience: conditioning on x suggests knowledge is *conditional* rather than absolute.
+- **$E(t\mid x$)** as omniscience: conditioning on x suggests knowledge is *conditional* rather than absolute.
 Is this intentional—a rejection of unconditional omniscience?

 **The core question:**
 Is this **descriptive** (here's what theology looks like if formalized) or **prescriptive** (this is what coherent theology must be)?
 The page reads as the latter, which is bolder but invites the objection: why should metaphysical claims submit to differential calculus rather than, say, topology, category theory, or information theory?